viperproject/VerifiedSCION/README.md

 java -Xss1g -Xmx4g -jar /artifact/bin/gobra.jar -p ./router -I . ./verification/dependencies --onlyFilesWithHeader -m github.com/scionproto/scion --mceMode=on --parallelizeBranches --moreJoins impure
 ```

 Note that verifying the first 11 packages combined should take up to 15 minutes.
-Verifying the package `router` may take multiple hours.
-On our machine (a Macbook Pro 16' 2023 with an Apple M2 Max), it takes up to 3 hours.
+Verifying the package `router` may take much longer.
+On our machine (a Macbook Pro 16' 2023 with an Apple M2 Max), it takes up to 45 minutes.

 Note: on lower-end or older machines, you may experience spurious errors when verifying the dataplane.
 If that happens, please re-execute the command.